 You need a decent CPU

-Brace yourself because we are getting nerdy.
-For starters, you must have heard of the name Intel or Ryzen – they are the biggest CPU manufacturers on the market.
+Brace yourself, because we are getting nerdy.
+For starters, you must have heard of the names Intel or AMD.
 Basically, every laptop has a CPU; without a CPU, no computer can boot up and run.

-All CPUs have at least 2 cores (unless you are using a laptop from the 2000s), but you don’t need to know what cores are and how many cores you have for now, because browsers do not need multiple cores.
+All CPUs have at least two cores (unless you are using a laptop from the 2000s), but you do not need to know what cores are or how many cores you have for now because browsers do not need multiple cores.
 That is why you will need a CPU with good single-core processing.
 Any chip manufactured after 2016 is fine.

 Recommendation:

-- Any Intel core of the 7th gen and onwards
+Any Intel core of the 7th generation and onwards

 Checking what CPU your computer has is extremely easy.
-If you are using a laptop, there will be a sticker on the palm rest.
-Most likely, it will look like this.
+If you use a laptop, there will be a sticker on the palm rest.
+Most likely, it will look like this:

 Source: Wallpaper Flare